-Expanded Asphalt Stabilization is an innovative road rehabilitation technique that has become a proven, cost effective and environmentally sustainable process utilized throughout North America for over 20 years.
+Expanded Asphalt Stabilization, also know as Cold In Pace Recycling, is an innovative road rehabilitation technique that has become a proven, cost effective and environmentally sustainable process utilized throughout North America for over 20 years.

 ROTO-MILL INC. can perform the Expanded Asphalt process in both Full Depth applications, where both the old hot mix asphalt and a portion of the underlying granular material is stabilized with expanded asphalt and placed to the specified depth and cross fall and also in a Partial Depth applications where the processing depth is limited to process within the depth of the hot mix asphalt, generally 100 - 125 mm, resulting in a 100 % reclaimed asphalt pavement that is 80 - 90 % the strength of new hot mix asphalt, mitigates reflective cracking and provides a smooth, stable base surface that can be overlaid with various wearing courses.